Standards for hearing protection at work

 The pre-Brexit standard was EN 352 and its various sub-divisions, and all hearing protection had to be certified to EN 352 in order to be used at work, and when things comply with EN 352 they get that all-important CE mark.

-Post-Brexit we developed the UKCA standard - UK Conformity Assessed but the EN standard and CE mark still exists - why make things simple when it can be mixed up nicely?
+Post-Brexit we developed the UKCA standard - UK Conformity Assessed but the EN standard and CE mark still exists.

 The UK Government has extended the recognition of the EU markings like CE indefinitely for hearing protection.
-It was due to expire in 2024 and only UKCA marking would be accepted but this was modified to the indefinite recognition.
+It was due to expire in 2024 and only UKCA marking would be accepted from then on but this was modified to the current indefinite recognition of CE marks.
 This means PPE, including hearing protection, can be marked with UKCA or CE.
-Sometimes both, sometimes one or the other depending on what the manufacturer prefers.
+Sometimes both or sometimes one or the other depending on what the manufacturer prefers.
+Both UKCA and CE are therefore acceptable markings.

 Basically, the UK said ‘we’ll have our own certification mark as we like that kind of thing, but we’ll use the existing European standard for all the tiresome detail’.
-So the actual detail of how hearing protection is certified falls under EN 352, as it always did.
-If something meets the EN requirements and is CE marked, it also meets the UKCA one and the manufacturer can slap both the CE and UKCA marks on it.
+This means the actual detail of how hearing protection is certified falls under EN 352, as it always did.
+If something meets the EN requirements and is CE marked, it also meets the UKCA one.

 This makes sense really.
-No hearing protection manufacturer is just going to make a product for the UK and having to then certify it here as well as in the EU is nuts, so the UK just said if they use the EN standards that’s fine.
+No hearing protection manufacturer is just going to make a product for the UK and having to then certify it here as well as in the EU wouldn’t work so the UK just said if they use the EN standards that’s fine.

 EN 352 or to use the proper name, EN 352:2002